sensible-hq/sensible-docs/readme-sync/v0/data-extraction/5000 - best-practices/0300 -  fallbacks.md

 ---
-title: "Using fallbacks"
+title: "Fallback strategies"
 hidden: false
 ---

 Use Sensible's fallback mechanisms to solve missing or inaccurately extracted data.
 You can set fallbacks at different levels of granularity:

 - You can fall back from one field to another, allowing you to try multiple methods or prompts to extract a target piece of data from the same document.
 Define fallback fields in the fields array, where each fallback shares the same field ID.
 - You can fall back from one config to another, allowing you to try multiple configs on the same document and pick the winning config.
-Define fallback configs using [fingerprints](doc:fingerprint).
+Specify fallback configs using [fingerprints](doc:fingerprint).

-For example, see the following sections.
+For examples, see the following sections.

 ## Fix nulls and false positives with field fallbacks